Mina267/Embedded-Linux/Embedded-Linux/04 U-boot/README.md

-# U-Boot Installation and Configuration Guide for Vexpress Cortex A9 (QEMU Emulator)
+# U-Boot Installation and Configuration  for Vexpress Cortex A9 (QEMU Emulator)

-This guide provides a detailed step-by-step process to install and configure U-Boot for the Vexpress Cortex A9 emulator using QEMU.

 ## 1. Clone the U-Boot Repository